Analysis - Women challenge central banking men's club

 NO TOKENISM

-Rebecca Harding joined a group of economists, former central bankers and journalists in signing a letter to the Financial Times urging the European Parliament to withdraw its objections to Mersch.
+Rebecca Harding was the only woman in a group of economists, former central bankers and journalists to sign a letter to the Financial Times urging the European Parliament to withdraw its objections to Mersch.

 Harding, who is chief executive at Delta Economics, opposes quotas, which she said would undermine women who have already reached senior positions on merit.